Islands in Kaluza-Klein black holes: Page curve and scrambling time

 \section{Page curve and scrambling time}

 In this section, we discuss the Page curve reproduced from our calculation.
 We also evaluate the Page time and scrambling time for KK black holes and discuss the impact from $Q$.

-As our calculation suggests, at early times, either there is no island or the island is extremely small.
-Both cases lead to the conclusion that at early times the entanglement entropy without considering island \eqref{Snoisland} is the minimal one and should be taken to be the entanglement entropy of Hawking radiation according to QES prescription \eqref{QES_S}.
-As time goes on, $S^{\mathrm{no~island}}$ grows almost linearly without a bound and eventually it will be larger than $S_{\mathrm{gen}}^{\mathrm{island}}$.
-From \eqref{S_island_latetime} and \eqref{S_island_latetime_D}, we see that the main contribution to $S_{\mathrm{gen}}^{\mathrm{island}}$ is from the area term, which is $2$ times of the Bekenstein-Hawking entropy for a black hole,
+As our calculation suggests, at early times, there is no island, leading to the conclusion that at early times the entanglement entropy of Hawking radiation is given by the result without island \eqref{Snoisland}.
+As time goes on, $S^{\mathrm{no~island}}$ grows almost linearly without a bound, and at some late time the island appears slightly outside the horizon.
+The linearly growing entropy will eventually exceed $S_{\mathrm{gen}}^{\mathrm{island}}$.
+From \eqref{Sgen_result} and \eqref{S_island_latetime_D}, we see that the main contribution to $S_{\mathrm{gen}}^{\mathrm{island}}$ is from the area term, which is twice the Bekenstein-Hawking entropy for a black hole,

 Therefore at late times, the true entropy is $S(\mathcal{R})\approx 2S_{\mathrm{BH}}$.
 So the turning point, namely the Page time, is given by

 We draw an illustration of the time evolution of entanglement entropy of Hawking radiation, see Fig. \ref{fig:page_curve}, which is the Page curve of an eternal black hole.